snowplow/snowplowanalytics.com/_posts/2018-07-30-use-glue-and-athena-with-snowplow-data/index.md

 ### Creating the archive table

-In order to create the table, you will need to use the CLI as creating all the fields (~130) would be too error-prone and tedious using the console, so you are encouraged to use a command like the following, instead of the web interface:
+In order to create the table, you will need to use the CLI as creating all the fields (~130) would be too error-prone and tedious using the console.

+Use a command like so:

 ```bash
 aws glue create-table --database-name snowplow_data --table-input '